RPC processing techniques for ensuring performance in environments with hundreds of MSAs, as shared by Kakao and Toss developers

 Who is this course right for?

-• Server developers who want to properly understand MSA – Those who want to learn communication structures in actual large-scale environments
+• Server developers who want to properly understand MSA – those who want to learn the communication structures of actual large-scale environments

-• Engineers looking to apply gRPC in practice – Those who want to explore new communication paradigms beyond REST
+• Engineers looking to apply gRPC in practice – those who want to explore a new communication paradigm beyond REST

-• Non-CS major development beginners – Those who want to learn step by step from concepts to code and develop practical skills
+• Beginner developers from non-CS backgrounds – those who want to learn step-by-step from concepts to code and gain practical hands-on experience.

-• Learners who want to benchmark the backend architecture of large-scale services like Kakao
+• A learner who wants to benchmark the backend architecture of large-scale services like Kakao

 Hello